zgrtgy/blm-in-nyt/README.md

 # blm-in-nyt
 - Repo for "Media Portrayals of Racial Minority Protests: An In-depth Analysis of Black Lives Matter Coverage in the New York Times"

     - "nyt_api.ipynb" showcases the code used to retrieve article snippets from NYT, can be run on Google Colab with an NYT API key placed in linked GDrive.
-NYT API Terms of Service prevents us from sharing the snippets.
+NYT API Terms of Service (iii) prevents us from sharing the content acquired through the API.
 [NYT API Terms of Service](https://developer.nytimes.com/terms)

     - "nyt_blm_bertopic_0_16.ipynb" showcases the code used to run BERTopic on the retrieved snippets, can be run on Google Colab with the NYT snippets saved as a csv dataframe placed in linked GDrive.